invokererror/cs551-system-programming-pipesort/README.md

 ## build instructions
 Type `make` in a shell for generating the executable "pipesort".
 Type `make clean` to get rid of it.

+## Questions
+- why does my program work without my knowledge that there are Unicode characters present in the test file `test_files/large`?
+I used `fgetc` to read a `char` from `stdin` in parser process.